 Every unit of a NNA can be divided to a number of sub-units, for example, 10 or 100 equal parts.
 And hence the corresponding divided NNA can be called NNA-10 or NNA-100.
 A unit of a NNA-10 has a length of 1.0 and a sub-unit of 0.1.
 A sub-unit of a NNA is defined as a dot of the NNA.
 A dot of a NNA has a length and even a width with a shape, and it can't be divided further.
+So if a place is located within a dot of a divided NNA, its value on this NNA must be the value of this dot no matter where it is exactly located in the dot.
 If a NNA-10 is amplified 10 times, its sub-unit will become a unit of a new NNA.
 So a dot with a length and a NNA with continuity are equivalent to each other.

-Principle 2: A Square in a Natural Number Coordinate System with a Diagonal length of Rational Numbers

-Use divided natural number axis x and y to compose a rectangular plane coordinate system which is called natural number coordinate system (NNCS), and a square is located in this coordinate system.
-The line length of this square (l) is 1, and the line width of this square (dl) is the sub-unite such as 0.1 or 0.01.
-Then the diagonal length of the square would be 1.4 or 1.41 in the form of rational numbers especially in this natural number coordinate system as follows (Fig. 2 and Fig. 3).
+Principle 2: A Square in a Natural Number Coordinate System with a Diagonal length of Rational Number width of this square (dl) is the sub-unite such as 0.1 or 0.01.
+Then the diagonal length of the square would be 1.4 or 1.41 in the form of rational number especially in this natural number coordinate system as follows (Fig. 2 and Fig. 3).